Shawn-Saunders/OOP-Final-Project/README.md

 ## Overview

-A two-player desktop checkers game using Netbeans to build a GUI based application.
+A two-player desktop checkers game built in Java using Swing.

 ## Project Context